Chang Liyi

 Chang Liyi (張立義 (Zhāng Lìyì); 7 November 1929 – 12 June 2019), also known as Jack Chang, was a pilot in the Republic of China Air Force with the rank of major.
 A member of the CIA-trained Black Cat Squadron, he flew the American U-2 reconnaissance aircraft to spy on China's nuclear program.
-He was shot down on 10 January 1965 over Baotou, Inner Mongolia, and held in mainland China for 17 years.
-Chang was released from custody in 1969 and sent back to his hometown, in 1982 he was able to leave the mainland but was not granted permission to return to Taiwan until 1990, living the interim years in the United States.
+He was shot down on 10 January 1965 over Baotou, Inner Mongolia, and held in detention until late 1969.
+After being released from custody, Chang was sent back to his hometown on the mainland.
+In 1982 he was given permission to leave the mainland, but Taiwan refused to allow him entry until 1990, and he lived in the United States with his family in the interim.

 Early life

 Chang was born in Nanjing, the capital of the Republic of China, on 7 November 1929.
 After the outbreak of the Second Sino-Japanese War, the Japanese army attacked Nanjing in December 1937.
 Chang's mother fled the city with the children and trekked across China for more than a year, eventually arriving in the wartime capital Chongqing in 1939.
 His father, who stayed behind to look after his shop, died in the Nanjing Massacre.

 In 1943, the Republic of China Air Force established a youth training school in Dujiangyan, Sichuan.
 Chang, determined to join the military, took the entrance examination and was admitted the next year.
 Before his graduation, however, the Kuomintang government was losing the Chinese Civil War to the Communists and the school evacuated to Taiwan in 1948.
 His family was left behind in mainland China, where the Communist Party established the People's Republic of China (PRC) in 1949.